cryptobuks1/checkonchain/research_articles/dcr_useradoption/dcr_useradoption.md

 Mean DCR transaction size has generally followed this ticket price trend closely.
 Prior to privacy mixing, a mean transaction size of around 80DCR represented 62% of the then ticket price (130DCR), consistent with the cummulative transaction counts metric.
 Following privacy mixing, an increased volume of smaller sized transactions lead to a decrease in both mean and median size.

 The median DCR transaction size has shown an inverse correlation to coin price, a similar trend observed through Bitcoin's history.
-As the USD value of coins increase, an equivalent denomination of value can be stored or transferred in a smaller volume of coins.
+As the USD value of coins increase, an equivalent denomination of USD value can be stored or transferred in a smaller volume of coins.
 It is also indicative of increased usage by smaller, retail level users purchasing coins during bullish markets and peaks in market attention.
 The inverse is also true where bear market users are dominated by larger, long term holders with higher conviction.

 ![user_local_ntv.png](images/user_local_ntv.png)

-## User Summary
+## DCR Hodler Summary

-Overall, Decred aggregate transactions volume and size suggest comparable economic value flowing through the Decred chain as Bitcoin circa 2013, albeit in fewer but larger sized transactions.
-Ticket related activity accounts for approximately 50% to 60% of on-chain activity.
+Overall, Decred aggregate transactions volume and size suggest comparable economic value flowing through the Decred chain as Bitcoin circa 2013, albeit in fewer, larger sized transactions.
+Ticket related activity accounts for approximately 50% to 60% of on-chain flows and supports the notion that most users treat DCR as a long term speculative investment or store of value candidate.

 Decred has an approximately equal network valuation to Bitcoin at the same age whilst supporting approximately 25% of the daily transaction and active address count (privacy mixing excluded).
-The addition of DCR privacy mixing  This highlights a slower growth and uptake of Decred as well as Bitcoin's dominance as a local reserve asset for the cryptocurrency market.
+Along with rangebound transaction counts, this highlights a slower growth and uptake of Decred as well as Bitcoin's dominance as a local reserve asset for the cryptocurrency market.
+The new CoinJoin implementation clearly indicates strong demand for DCR fungability and Decred block-space, a promising development.

 ![user_summary_table.png](images/user_summary_table.png)

 # 2) The Unforgeable Work of DCR Miners

 Proof-of-Work miners are integral to the security, decentralisation and immutability of the Decred blockchain.
-Miners are responsible for building the blockchain and proposing

-The investment by miners into mining hardware CAPEX and OPEX is a
+Miners are responsible for building the blockchain by cryptographically hashing valid transactions into blocks.
+The investment by miners into mining hardware CAPEX and OPEX is a fundamental component of the security system.

 ![miner_pow_growth.png](images/miner_pow_growth.png)